Wahura/Gut_microbiota/README.md

 In this dataset it is evident that majority of the forward and reverse primers the FWD primer appears in the forward orientation in the forward reads and in some of the reverse reads in its complement orientation.
 Similarly, the REV primer is also in its expected orientation.
 If the reverse primer matches the reverse in their reverse complement orientation, its important to replace the REV with its reverse complement orientation before proceeding.

 __Primer trimming__

 Primers here are trimmed using cutadapt.
 Other possible tools to adopt include trimmomatic.
 For cutadapt installation and usage guides folloe this link https://cutadapt.readthedocs.io/en/stable/index.html.
+After installation, specify the path to cutadapt and confirm its version as a confirmation that you have its rightful path.
 ```
 #specifying the path to cutadapt on the server
 cutadapt <- "/opt/apps/cutadapt/1.18/bin/cutadapt" # change to the cutadapt path on your machine